0xPolygon/polygon-docs/docs/cdk/architecture/type-1-prover/t1-design-challenge.md

-The EVM wasn't designed with zero-knowledge proving and verification in mind, and this makes the design of an efficient Type-1 zkEVM extremely challenging.
+The EVM wasn't designed with zero-knowledge proving and verification in mind, and this makes the design of an efficient type-1 prover extremely challenging.

 Some of the challenges stem from the way the EVM is implemented.
 Here are some of the discrepancies that occur when deploying the most common zero-knowledge primitives to the EVM.